| || member for 4 years, 9 months, 29 days|

 |Bio and Links|

 1. Edits and other changes.

 I am usually delighted to process your edits or suggested corrections.
 However I will neither do your data entry nor edit your spelling and punctuation.
 If information can be entered in specific fields, you will need to do that through the new edit system and I will accept or decline it.
-Other suggested changes such as biographies or obituaries or requests for transfers will be honored via the "Suggest any other correction or addition" which sends me an Email with a link to the page and to you.
+Other suggested changes such as biographies or requests for transfers will be honored via the "Suggest any other correction or addition" which sends me an Email with a link to the page and to you.
 I might fact check your information through resources available to me.